 Acting for Two: Miranda Richardson plays both Mab and her sister, the Lady of the Lake.

-Adaptation Explanation Extrication: Several scenes were deleted on home video.
+Adaptation Explanation Extrication: Several scenes were deleted for the VHS version.
 Among them, a description of the workings of magic.
 This makes it difficult to understand Frik's later comment about Merlin never progressing past being a Hand Wizard.
 (In case you were wondering, the first level is magic via incantation, the second level is magic via hand gesture, and the third level is magic via thought alone.)

 Back in for the DVD, thankfully.